MartinEesmaa/VVCEasy/README.md

 # GUI applications (easy)

-If you're not familiar with using the CLI, you can use a GUI with an application window for ease of use, eliminating the need to type commands in your terminal.
+If you're not familiar with using the CLI (command line interface), you can use a GUI (graphical user interface) with an application window for ease of use, eliminating the need to type commands in your terminal.

 These VVC programs for decoding/encoding are listed: